The Importance of Testosterone

 What is Testosterone?

 Hormones usually cause several effects.
-This particular hormone plays a crucial role in bone, muscle, and fat metabolism, red blood cell production, and brain health.
-Some of the other functions of this hormone are dependent on whether you are male or female.
+This particular hormone is crucial in bone, muscle, and fat metabolism, red blood cell production, and brain health.
+Some of this hormone’s other functions depend on whether you are male or female.

 Testosterone in Men